dfandrich/rmtools/README.md

 *as used in that distro*.
 These will be used to look up the project name at release-monitoring.org and the version thereof.
 The packages under `check_packages_unstable` will have their prerelease versions checked (instead to their stable versions).
-Not all projects us prerelease versions.
+Not all projects use prerelease versions.

 On the first run, the initial package versions are read and stored in `$HOME/.local/share/rmversions`.
 On subsequent runs, any changed versions will